 America Heading Toward Police State?
-Over 30% of Population Age 23 or Younger Experiencing Jail or Prison...
+Over 30% of USA's Younger Population Experiencing Jail or Prison

 Is the USA creeping toward becoming a full-fledged police state?
-Before you dismiss this as a crackpot notion, shake your head, and say "It can't happen here" ... consider a bit of the evidence.
+Before you dismiss this as a crackpot notion, or shake your head, and say "It can't happen here" ... here's some evidence to consider.

 Now, another indicator has emerged, suggesting just how many young people, one way or another, are ending up in jail or prison.
-This issue has been recently highlighted in a New York Times article (19 December 2011) by Erica Goode, who reports that "By age 23, almost a third of Americans have been arrested for a crime ...."
-This conclusion is based on a new study led by Robert Brame, a professor of Criminal Justice and Criminology at the University of North Carolina in Charlotte, and summarized in an article last month (December 2011) in the journal Pediatrics.
+This issue was highlighted several years ago in a New York Times article (19 December 2011) by Erica Goode, who reported that "By age 23, almost a third of Americans have been arrested for a crime ...."
+This conclusion has been based on a study led by Robert Brame, a professor of Criminal Justice and Criminology at the University of North Carolina in Charlotte, and summarized in a December 2011 article in the journal Pediatrics.

 Analyzing the arrest histories of a nationwide sampling of both adolescents and young adults over a range of time, Dr. Brame's investigation found that some 30.2% of 23-year-olds that participated in the study indicated they'd been arrested for an offense other than a minor traffic violation.
-Ms. Goode reports that, in the assessment of some researchers, this high incarceration rate "is a measure of growing exposure to the criminal justice system in everyday life."
-More alarming, the 30.2% rate is significantly higher than the 22% found in a previous study nearly a half-century ago, in 1965.
+In the assessment of some researchers, according to the Times article, this high incarceration rate "is a measure of growing exposure to the criminal justice system in everyday life."
+More alarming, the 30.2% rate is significantly higher than the 22% found in a previous study over a half-century ago, in 1965.

-To think that more than one out of five young people has been in jail or prison is, well, kind of staggering ... but to realize that it's now increased to nearly one in three, should cause us all to stop and consider.
+To think that more than one out of five young people has been in jail or prison is fairly staggering ... but to realize that it's now increased to nearly one in three, should cause us all to stop and consider.
 As discussed below, a complex of factors (including, in many cases, the expansion of both laws and the severity of punishment applying to certain non-violent activities) may be involved in this phenomenon.

 These concerns don't mean to imply that a society should not have some way of dealing effectively with sociopaths, whether youths or adults, or anyone that engages in socially destructive behavior.
 However, as also discussed below, in observing the kind of society that is emerging in the USA, it's worth examining the basic causes for these kinds of problems, and also whether alternative approaches — such as scrutinizing the validity of some repressive measures (like the so-called "War on Drugs"), pursuing effective, bona fide rehabilitation for offenders, and even overhauling society itself — might point to a way to a far better, safer, and more liberated kind of society.